Where is the HPCC located?

 Example: User Joe Doe login from CCNY to HPCC server Penzias:

-A: Yes, any collaborator of active researcher may obtain an account.
-These accounts are good for a year and must be renewed on or before Sept 30th.
-However, the account cannot extend beyond duration of the project.
+A: Yes, any collaborator of active CUNY affiliated researcher may obtain an account.
+These accounts are good for the duration of collaboration only and must be renewed on or before Sept 30th.
+Collaborators’ accounts are automatically disabled and associated data are removed 60 days after conclusion of the collaborative project.

 A: Access to a specific server is determined by a base of specifics of a job and software stack installed on the server.
-In general, not all applications are available to all servers, so user must discuss his/her software requirements with HPCC staff before requesting an account.
+In general, not all applications are available to all servers, so user must discuss his/her software requirements with HPCC staff before requesting an account and/or special server.

 Q: What kind of help can a user expect from HPCC staff when installing software in his own directory?